Welcome to the ultimate survival guide to traveling in Costa Rica!

 Road Conditions

-And now the next big concern.
-Road conditions.
-Roads in Costa Rica are not famous for being in great shape, the infrastructure in the country is lacking quite a bit.
+Roads in Costa Rica are a work in progress.
+The infrastructure in the country is lacking quite a bit.
 But it is getting a lot better and you will find that many roads in the non-city areas are well paved with brightly painted lines and raised pavement markers.

 However, there are some still some areas where roads are unpaved, bumpy and require a 4×4.
 Here are some popular destinations and their road conditions.